docupike/docs/docs/user/usecases/import-data.md

 # How do I get existing data imported

 The way to import existing Data into docupike is to use the CSV Import.
-Before you start, you should know what Informations you want to import and whether the attribute can be documented in a category.
+Before you start, you should know what information you want to import and whether the attribute can be documented in a category.

 ## Requirements

 - A CSV file must not be greater than 128MB in size.
-- A CSV file should contain less than 250 rows.a
+- A CSV file should contain less than 250 rows.
 - One object Class per CSV File.
 - The right to Import.